University of Utah Electrician in Salt Lake City, Utah

 Responsible for maintaining and periodically updating equipment history log sheets and P.M. order sheets to meet requirement of history and legality for all equipment items.

 May be responsible for training apprentice electricians through “on-the-job” training.

 Incumbents operate with very little direct supervision.
 Independent judgment is used in choosing materials, tools and procedures in finishing assigned tasks.

 Problems encountered in this position may include working with antiquated electrical systems; high voltage primary power sources and maintaining the miles of working and electrical panel boards on campus.

 A working knowledge of the hazards and the applicable safety precautions for service of clinical electrical items are important aspects of this job.
 Unlike typical electrical work, the incumbent may work on circuits that are kept active and functioning due to the unique requirements of the University community (health care facility and research activities).
 In addition, the electrical safety requirements for individual pieces of equipment must always be foremost in the mind of the person performing the inspection, repair, calibration or test of clinically applied items.
 Initiative and independent judgment must be exercised in completing assignments according to blueprints, electrical codes and safety requirements.

 The incumbent is subject to call 24 hours a day, 7 days a week, to respond to emergencies that involve the campus distribution system.

-The journeyman license is obtained through the successful passing of a comprehensive examination after the completion of a 4 year 8,000+ hour accredited apprenticeship program (this program involves two years of class time and two years of practical experience) or the equivalency of 6 years of practical related experience.
+The journeyman license is obtained through the completion of a comprehensive examination after the completion of a 4 year, 8,000+ hour accredited apprenticeship program.

 Type Benefited Staff